 vii.
 Christina Salmond 1853-1940 Died at Falkirk aged 87.
 Mother’s maiden name Cunningham

 Robert and Elizabeth Erskine settled in Redding just one mile from Polmont and six miles from Bo’ness.
-At around this time it seems that the wife of Elizabeth's brother Andrew took ill and passed away leaving their only daughter Agnes Cunningham b1835 an orphan.
+At around this time it seems that the wife of Elizabeth's brother Andrew took ill and passed away leaving their only daughter Agnes Cunningham b1835 without a mother.
 As Andrew was unable to care for the baby, Elizabeth became her carer.
 On 31 May 1840 Elizabeth gave birth to her first baby Mary Erskine at Polmont.

 The 1841 census listed Elizabeth's family living in Redding, Polmont as Robert Erskine 20 (b.Stirlingshire), a blacksmith, Elizabeth Erskine nee Cunningham 20.
 In this census ages were rounded down.
 We know Elizabeth was born in 1817, so Robert was probably born in the same year, or a year or two earlier.
 Also listed were their daughter Mary Erskine aged 1 and niece GGGM Agnes Cunningham aged 6.